Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Accessibility

-- Cost-effective: Apps like EmEase are much less expensive than ongoing therapy
+- Cost-effective: Apps like EmEase are much less expensive than ongoing professional sessions

 - Convenience: You can process whenever and wherever works for you